Obsessed (2014 film): Plot

 Decorated war hero Colonel Kim Jin-pyong is on the verge of his promotion to general.
 From his commander father-in-law to beautiful wife, Jin-pyong is the subject of much envy and jealousy.
 But his affection for his wife has subsided long ago, and due to post-traumatic disorder from the Vietnam War, he suffers mental breakdowns and nightmares of the fallen soldiers under his command.

 One day, Captain Kyung Woo-jin is transferred to Jin-pyong's troop and he moves in next door with his wife Ga-heun.
 Jin-pyong encounters Ga-heun and instantly falls in love with her.
 He has never felt this emotion in his life and is confused by it.
 He is later invited to an event at an army hospital organized by the wives of commissioned officers, where they volunteer.
 A patient suffering from PTSD attacks Ga-heun, and Jin-pyong jumps in to help her.
 He saves her from the patient, but she gets shot in the process and is admitted to the hospital.
 She begins to develop cordial feelings for Jin-pyong for risking his own life to save her from the vicious attack.

 Jin-pyong and Ga-heun meet in complete secrecy and share their own memories.
 Over time, their love for one another blossoms to maturity.
 As the two enjoy their secret love affair, Ga-heun receives a call that her mother is ill and immediately goes to the hospital and there they are met by Ga-heun's mother-in-law.
 Her mother-in-law raised Ga-heun when she lost her family as if she was one of her own children, and Ga-heun's guilt leads her to end her affair with Jin-pyong.
 He has no choice but to go along with her decision.

 Jin-pyong has a hard time getting over her, and he schemes to falsely accuse Woo-jin for something he did not do, but the scheme does not work.
 It is a living hell to see Ga-heun giving him the cold shoulder, adding to the fact that she is so close by, being in the same base, and living next door to her.

 Jin-pyong is finally promoted to general, and a celebration party is held.
 Ga-heun and Woo-jin also attend the party.
 Jin-pyong is surrounded by people congratulating him, but he can only scan the room for a glimpse of Ga-heun.
+It is also revealed that Jin-pyong's wife is pregnant.
 He gets drunk by the end of the night, and not being able to contain his feelings any longer, he shouts why she had to leave him, completely exposing their secret affair to the entire army.